dmbarbour/wikilon/docs/ApplicationModel.md

         ∃f. ∀x,*,y. view(x * y) = f(view(x),'*',view(y))

 That is, the view of a composition is a composition of views.
-With this, we may explicitly cache `view(x)` and `view(y)`.
+With this, we may explicitly memoize `view(x)` and `view(y)`.
 Our assumption of persistence (i.e. a lot of structure sharing) means it is unlikely both `x` and `y` have changed, so we can reuse at least part of the cache.
+In ABC, we would express this memoization as something like `[[X]view]{&memo}`.

 Fortunately, a lot of views and data fit these constraints or at least can be adapted by keeping metadata with the view.
 Thus, we can support spreadsheet-like propagation even in contexts like time-series data and massive key-value databases.

-*Aside:* ABC supports explicit caching via `[computation]{&cache}`.
-Caching does have overhead for serialization and storage.
-To mitigate this overhead, we might cache only at coarse-grained, stable boundaries.
-For example, with time-series data, we could batch updates into frames (based on sample count) and only cache full frames.
+*Aside:* Memoization does have overhead for serialization and storage.
+To mitigate this overhead, we should memoize only at coarse, stable boundaries.
+This isn't difficult.
+For an LSM tree, with natural batching, we might simply cache everything but the root node.
+For time-series data, we might batch sample counts into frames, and cache only on the first frame.

 ## Publish Subscribe

+Publish subscribe is a model for continuous, live programming of real world systems.

-AO resources can be observed and updated in real-time by both human and software agents.
+Command pattern provides a basis for small updates to large objects.
+Compositional views provide a basis for efficient ad-hoc subscriptions including large objects.
+Between these, large AO resources can be observed and updated in real-time by both human and software agents.
 A human may subscribe to dashboard views and use commands (or direct manipulation) to update policy.
 An 'internet of things' device might use a command pattern to publish time-series data while subscribing to a schedule of goal states.

-Publish subscribe provides a foundation for continuous effects, live programming of real world systems.
-It is greatly enhanced by both the ability to subscribe to computed views and to support eventful updates to shared database objects.
+The ability to share flexible views of large objects without requiring each endpoint to manage fine-grained update events makes AO a lot more expressive and easier to use than many state-of-the-art publish subscribe systems.

 ## Effectful Orders

 A RESTful pattern for effectful systems is to model each request as a first class resource - a [work order](https://en.wikipedia.org/wiki/Work_order) (of sorts) to be fulfilled by agents in a multi-agent system.

-Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unfulfilled, authorized, within the agent's domain).
+Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unfulfilled, unclaimed, authorized, within the agent's domain).
 Upon discovering a suitable order, the agent may claim it briefly, perform some work, then update the resource to indicate progress or results.
 A single order may be fulfilled by multiple agents over time, and in the general case might result in construction of orders for subtasks.

 This is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.
+Unlike a tuple space, I do not propose we remove objects from the dictionary.
+But claiming the order briefly would serve a similar role.

 Orders must be coarse grained to amortize the search, dispatch, and update overheads.
-In practice, orders will frequently include decisions and loops so we can get more work done.
-A sophisticated order might be represented as a [KPN](KPN_Effects.md) or monadic action.
+In practice, orders will expressess conditional behavior and loops so a single agent can make more than one step of progress, and perhaps return more than one result.
+A sophisticated order might be represented as a free monad or (more expressively) a [KPN](KPN_Effects.md).

-Orders can be used for one-off effects.
-But when orders involve ongoing work, we might record incremental progress, integrate with publish-subscribe and time-varying policies.

-In context of AO, orders may be modeled as objects in a dictionary.

-## Dictionary Objects

-At the AO layer, the only formal meaning of a word is its definition.
-However, humans and software agents may treat words as having more meaning and structure.
-We may associate `foo` with `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
-This association can be realized in our development environment.
-Tools would delete or rename the `foo` object as a whole.
-Conventional attributes may guide rendering and editing of objects.

-Redirects can model references between objects, eliminating need for hierarchical structure.
-And while AO does not permit cyclic definitions, we can easily express cyclic relationships between objects (e.g. from `foo → bar` and `bar.parent → foo`).

-## Hypermedia Applications

-AO evaluation preserves some link structure.
-The output of evaluation may be understood as a document containing references to other objects in the dictionary.
-Those references may be displayed as hyperlinks, frames, or other techniques, perhaps depending on object attributes.
-Attributes may also indicate tools or forms to update an object, supporting type or application specific operation.
+While some effectful orders might be used for one-off commands or effects, others may involve long-running work.
+In the latter case, we'll record iterative progress, perhaps using the command pattern.
+Subscribers might observe progress in real-time.

 ## Tables and Spreadsheets